ZohebSharif/communicationsGroup4/README.md

 # communicationsGroup4
 # CS401-01
-# Team Members: Zoheb Sharif, Kenneth Kottenstette, Sean Walker, Talhah Shaik, Wasef Boughzala
+# Team Members: Zoheb Sharif, Kenneth Kottenstette, Talhah Shaik

 This group project for CS401 (Software Engineering) will demonstrate our understanding of fundamental software engineering concepts by developing a fully functional communications application using exclusively Java.
 The application sport software components like a backend server, a graphical user interface (GUI), a server, and multiple clients to support real-time messaging.